umrover/mrover-esw/src/canalyzer/README.md

 - add a small display on the pi
 - auto generate dashboards for grafana

+### PI Info

+### Note that PI over ethernet seems to drop a lot, try to ssh via ethernet and then pi connect over shared network

 ## How to Connect to PI using ssh
 ```
 avahi-resolve mrover.local // find the ip of mrover.local